Raspberry Jam Thumbprint Cookies

 • Use a combination of different preserves in your batch of cookies to add an eye-catching contrast when serving.
 Apricot preserves taste amazing on this cookie dough.

-Store thumbprint cookies in an airtight container at room temperature for up to 1 week.
+• Store thumbprint cookies in an airtight container in the refrigerator for up to 1 week.

 Freeze baked cookies before adding the powdered sugar.